Which grade levels are affected by the BYOD initiative?

 What operating system should I be using?

-While Cole Valley Christian computers are all running Windows10, 8/8.1, and Windows 7, the decision for your own device is a matter of personal preference.
+While Cole Valley Christian computers are all running Windows 10/11, the decision for your own device is a matter of personal preference.
 Laptops running both Windows and Macintosh operating systems can connect to the wireless network for access to the Internet.
-Please note, the Windows 8 RT operating system is not compatible with the iBringIT program
+Please note, the Windows 10/11 in S mode operating system is not compatible with the BYOD program.

 - Kindle devices